wistia/wistia-open-docs/_posts/data-api.md

 #### The Request

-<pre><code class="language-markup">DELETE https://api.wistia.com/v1/medias/&lt;media-id&gt;.json</code></pre>
+<code class="full_width">DELETE https://api.wistia.com/v1/medias/<media-id>.json</code>

-Make sure you replace *&lt;media-id&gt;* with the hashed ID of the media that you want to delete.
+Make sure you replace `<media-id>` with the hashed ID of the media that you want to delete.
 This action does not take any parameters.

 #### The Response

 If the media is deleted successfully, the server will respond with HTTP status **200 OK** to let you know that it worked.
 The body of the response will contain an object representing the piece of media that was just deleted.

 Field    |  Description